qbittensor-labs/quantum/README.md

 <div align="center">

-## qBittensor
+## qBitTensor

 </div>

 <img src="./quantum-subnet.png" />

-# qBittensor: Unlocking Practical Quantum Computing on Bittensor
+# qBitTensor: Unlocking Practical Quantum Computing on Bittensor

 Welcome to the Bittensor **Quantum Subnet**, an initiative engineered to accelerate the journey of quantum computing from the lab to practical, real-world application.
 We're building a decentralized network where innovation thrives, access is democratized, and some of the near-term challenges of quantum technology are systematically addressed through collaborative effort.

 ## Our Core Purpose
-qBittensor is fundamentally about advancing Quantum Computing beyond theoretical research to practical application.
+qBitTensor is fundamentally about advancing Quantum Computing beyond theoretical research to practical application.
 We believe the next breakthroughs will emerge from a nexus of diverse perspectives and shared computational power.
 Our mission is multifaceted:

 1. **Democratize Quantum Access:** Break down the barriers to entry, making quantum computation accessible to a wider audience, from researchers to startups.